 - Be patient – Achieving perfectly toasted rice can take about 15 minutes.
 Keep cooking until the rice is golden and has a roasted popcorn-like aroma.

-After 1 to 2 weeks, the powder will lose its fresh, aromatic flavor.
+After 1 to 2 weeks, the ground rice will lose its fresh, aromatic flavor.
 Store it in a secure sterilized jar in a cool, dry place to maximize its shelf-life.

 Yes and no. While they’re both made from rice, rice powder is ground into a coarse meal and rice flour is blended into a smooth, fine powder.
 In most cases, the two CANNOT be used interchangeably in recipes.